 Enrollment required: A minimum of 6 credit hours

-Application: NEALP application forms are available on the Ohio Board of Regents website.
+Application: NEALP application forms are available on the Ohio Department of Higher Education's website.
 Applications are available beginning January 1 and must be submitted by July 15 preceding the fall semester.
-Students must complete the Free Application for Federal Student Aid before submitting the NEALP application.
+You must complete the Free Application for Federal Student Aid before submitting the NEALP application.

 The C.E.
 Schell Foundation requires students to meet the following criteria:

 Some lenders offer private "alternative" loans to students to help cover educational costs.
-These loans generally require that the borrower has good credit or a credit-worthy cosigner.
+These loans generally require that you have good credit or a credit-worthy cosigner.
 Eligibility requirements, application procedures, fees, interest rates, and repayment terms vary.
-Families are encouraged to utilize the Federal Direct Stafford and Federal Direct PLUS Loan programs before considering an alternative loan.
+Families are encouraged to utilize the Federal Direct and Federal Direct PLUS Loan programs before considering an alternative loan.
 Students must also complete the Free Application for Federal Student Aid.